Church Services

 Spirit and Truth Fellowship of Knoxville (STFK) is a member of the NOVA Science Cafés community and proudly sponsors Science Café events for the Knoxville, Tennessee area.
 You can see a list of past Science Café topics and presenters by hovering over the Events menu above, then choose Science Café Events.

-The STFK Science Café is currently on break and will resume in the autumn of 2023.
+The STFK Science Café is currently on break and will resume in the Spring of 2024.
 Please check back later for announcements.

 Kid's Café